Brian Brunkhorst

-Brian J. "Bronk" Brunkhorst (born June 12, 1945) is a retired American basketball player.
+Brian J. "Bronk" Brunkhorst (born June 12, 1945) is an American former basketball player.

 Career

 Born in Owen, Wisconsin, Brunkhorst played collegiately for the Marquette University.
 He was selected by the New York Knicks in the 6th round (72nd pick overall) of the 1968 NBA draft.
 Eventually, he played for the Los Angeles Stars (1968–69) in the ABA for three games.